poke1024/vectorian/mkdocs/docs/embeddings.md

 ## The Zoo

-One of the easiest way to create an `Embedding` instance is to use the `Zoo` class, which offers a small set of pretrained embeddings.
+One of the easiest way to create an `TokenEmbedding` instance is to use the `Zoo` class, which offers a small set of pretrained embeddings.
 Note that Vectorian's model zoo is not aimed at offering a wide variety of currently available embeddings and is more geared towards enabling quick and easy